amirmasoudabdol/SAM/doc/Introduction.md

 Before I start discussing SAM’s implementation and design, let’s review the underlying process of defining, conducting and reporting a common scientific research.
-I’ll try to decompose the main process into separate subprocesses and will explain how each subprocess later translates into different components of SAM.
+In the next section, I will try to explain an — embarrassingly — simplified process of producing a scientific result.
+This will allow me to expose typical components and entities that are involved in the each stage, and later on explain how each subprocess translates into different components of SAM.
+At the end, I will briefly touch on the question of why we decided to develop SAM the way we did.

 ## Scientific Research Process